Maatary/haskell-from-first-principles/typeclasses/fundamentals.md

  - **The instances are the unique specifications** of how Bool makes use of the methods from that type class.

+## A Nod at Type Classes Hierarchy

+ - Type classes have a hierarchy of sorts, as seen in the previous chapters on numeric types.
+All Fractional numbers implement the Num type class, but not all members of Num are Fractional.
+All members of Ord must be members of Eq, and all members of Enum must be members of Ord.
+To be able to put things into an enumerated list, they must be orderable; to be orderable, they must be able to be compared for equality.

+ - This is reflected in the Type Classes declaration we have seen in the previous chapters:

+    ```haskell
+    λ> :i Fractional
+    type Fractional :: * -> Constraint
+    class Num a => Fractional a where
+      (/) :: a -> a -> a
+    ```

+ - More specifically `class Num a => Fractional a where` means `class Fractional a` requires `Num a`.

 ## Eq Type Class